PanJan44/mapacen.pl/README.md

 ![registration](https://i.postimg.cc/GmNrhLB0/rejestracja.png)

-If registration and logging in is successful, the following view will be showed:
+If registration and logging in is successful, the following view will be shown:

 ![main_view](https://i.postimg.cc/CKXjNqzv/po-Zalogowaniu.png)